Secrets to Success in Your Personal Injury Case

 Trial Date

 After a Complaint is filed, the court sets up a scheduling conference approximately four months later at which time a trial date is established.
 It is typical for a trial date to set 12 to 24 months after the Complaint is filed.
-In my experience if the case is not settled prior to filing suit, then mostly likely it will not be settled until just before trial.
+In my experience if the case is not settled prior to filing suit, then most likely it will not be settled until just before trial.
 This is because defense attorneys and insurance companies have very little incentive to settle the case until just before trial.
 However, mediation and settlement attempts can be pursued at any time before trial.

 If you or a loved one has a personal injury case you would like to pursue, contact us today!